henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 # Introduction

 Remote attestation describes the attempt to determine and appraise properties, such as integrity and trustworthiness, of an endpoint --- the attestee --- over a network to another endpoint --- the verifier --- without direct access.
 Typically, this kind of appraisal is based on integrity measurements of software components right before they are loaded as software instances on the attestee.
 In general, attestation procedures are utilizing a hardware root of trust (RoT).
-The TUDA protocol family uses hash values of all started software components that are stored (extended into) a Trust-Anchor (the Rot) implemented as a Hardware Security Module (e.g. a Trusted Platform Module or similar) and are reported via a signature over those measurements.
+The TUDA protocol family uses hash values of all started software components that are stored (extended into) a Trust-Anchor (the RoT) implemented as a Hardware Security Module (e.g. a Trusted Platform Module or similar) and are reported via a signature over those measurements.

 ## Remote Attestation